 There are no real alternatives to Webdock that I have reviewed so far.
 Webdock combines a control panel with a server in one offering; while for most control panels you need to get a server somewhere else.
-Digital Ocean comes close with its droplets, but feel not as semi-managed as Webdock.
+Digital Ocean comes close with its droplets, but feels not as semi-managed as Webdock.
 Cloudways also comes close but has much more options in its panel and limited server access.

 Webdock Review: The Conclusion

 I hope that from all Webdock Reviews you might have read, this one gave a great insight.
-In my opinion, Webdock is a great VPS provider that has very fast support, great pricing, great performance albeit their control panel is still a bit limited to full-fledged panels such as Runcloud, Cleavr or Ploi.
+In my opinion, Webdock is a great VPS provider that has very fast support, great pricing, and great performance albeit their control panel is still a bit limited to full-fledged panels such as Runcloud, Cleavr or Ploi.